 This part of the brain is responsible for storing all recollections of the narcissistic abuse and is triggered once someone talks about it.
 Accordingly, increased anxiety and mood disorders are the result.

-Within highly sensitive people, this part of the brain already shows increased activity, so you can imagine what happens after a highly sensitive empath experiences narcissistic abuse!
+Within highly sensitive people, this part of the brain already shows increased activity.
+Consequently, you can imagine what happens when a highly sensitive empath experiences narcissistic abuse!

 Secondly, the prefrontal cortex is responsible for controlling attention, planning, memory and decision-making.
 This region of the brain decreases when experiencing long-term traumatic stress.